R2R DAP Duel Part 1: Cayin N6II-R01 vs. L&P P6 Pro

 The L&P P6 Pro is intended for enthusiasts and audiophiles, who only want the best that is currently available on the market and can do without streaming on the device.
 Yes exactly - there is no streaming and no installation of apps here.
 The P6 Pro is made solely for the playback of local data - but at a level that corresponds to that of a very good home stereo system!

 Everyone has to decide for themselves whether the differences are worth the extra charge .
-In any case, you get a sound potential with both devices to be permanently happy!
+In any case, with both devices you get a sound potential to be permanently happy!

 Of course, both devices can be tested at home free of charge to your heart's content!